Web3-ETH/WEB3-Snipe-Bot/README.md

 A snipe bot is a specialized form of bot used in a variety of trading and transaction domains, including financial markets, online auctions, and blockchain technologies.
 In the context of blockchain, a snipe bot is focused on monitoring and responding to upcoming transactions in a mempool, with the goal of executing its own transactions at the optimal time to maximize profits or access limited resources.

+<b>Test results </b>
+The bot was tested for about 3 weeks.
+Thanks to my colleagues for their help in the tests, they will be listed here a little later.
+The average yield of the bot per day is 14-16%.
+The best bank to start with is 1.5 - 2 ETH.
+But you can start with a smaller amount, it will affect how much the bot can earn per day.

 <h1>How it works</h1>

 <b>Mempool monitoring</b>